For kids ages 8 through 16

 Final Listening Party:

-On Friday, July 26, we'll host a listening party from 3-4pm to share all of the creations of the Summer Jam Campers.
-The party will be held outdoors, weather permitting.
+On Friday, July 24, we'll host a listening party from 3-4pm to share all of the creations of the Summer Jam Campers.
+The location of the listening party is TBD.

 Brian Nelson (aka Teacher B) is a graduate of the Berklee College of Music in Boston where he studied a variety of instruments and musical styles.
 He has played music for more than 25 years and taught music for fifteen.
 From West African drum and dance to ukulele sing alongs to guitar lessons for all ages, Nelson brings his passion for music and life into the classroom.
 In addition to teaching and playing music, he is also the Artistic Director of Queen Bee Music Association.